alaugustin/language-studies/README.md

 Welcome to this practical guide for Saint Lucian Kwéyòl.

-This resource organizes essential vocabulary and phrases to help you communicate effectively in this vibrant Caribbean language that blends French-based Creole with African, Caribbean, and English influences.
+This resource systematically organizes essential vocabulary and phrases into clear semantic categories to help you communicate effectively in this vibrant Caribbean language.
+The content blends French-based Creole with African, Caribbean, and English influences, presenting key concepts like basic needs, movement, actions, and sensory expressions in an accessible format.

 Let's begin exploring the rich language of Kwéyòl!

 ## How to Use This Guide 📖

-- Each section contains carefully categorized vocabulary with English translations
+- Each section contains carefully categorized vocabulary with English translations and etymological origins
-- Tables are organized by function (pronouns, verbs, descriptors, etc.)
+- Content is organized into intuitive semantic groups (basic needs, movement, actions, etc.)
+- Tables include clear descriptions of each category's purpose and scope
 - Common phrases and expressions are included for practical conversation
-- Grammar markers and sentence structures help you form correct expressions

 ## Essential Building Blocks 🏗️